praveen05git/JetpackDogsApp/README.md

 - Java based
 - MVVM Architecture
 - Retrofit and RxJava is used to consume the API
+- Room is used to store the retrieved data in local SQLite DB
 - JetPack components: Navigation, LiveData, ViewModel
 - Used ButterKnife to bind UI elements
 - Implemented DataBinding
 - Glide and Palette Library for loading images and colors
+- Notifies the user when retrieved from Endpoint